quang-le/flutter_form_validation/README.md

 26/11/2019: Refactor first name, last name, email and date fields to use inheritance for cleaner code.
 Used named constructors i.o. separated widgets.
 On the minus side: the `controller` field is now mandatory to avoid erratic cursor behavior.

-*Learnings*: use of high-order functions (to allow users to still use onChanged Field), inheritance in Dart

 29/11/2019: I give up on postal address format and validation, as there's too much variation from country to country or even within a country.
 I make a input formatter and validator for Belgium for the sake of the exercise, but I give up on the idea of having a generic solution for that field. similar idea with zip code.
 I will try and implement a country selector, which should make it easier to apply validators and formatters on a per country basis.